joannarifkin/Rumex_genome/Variant_calling/README.md

 #### Variant_calling

-Index_genome.txt #Script to index our draft genome assembly for use with STAR
+Index_genome.txt #Script to index our draft genome assembly for use with STAR (ngm doesn't require a separate indexing step)

-Align*Pass* #Scripts to align RNAseq reads to genome using STAR in 2-pass mode
+Align*Pass* #Scripts to align RNAseq reads to genome using STAR in 2-pass mode.
+Pass 1 - align.
+Pass 2 - align with splice junction databases.

 NGMLoopFelixPopHiC11-1-18 #Script to align DNAseq reads to genome using NextGenMapping